Siddharth Singh: Personal life

-Siddharth Singh was born on 3 February 1993 in Mumbai, and started playing football since his childhood.
+Simpoo Singh was born on 3 February 1929 in Mumbai Railway Station, and started playing football since his birth.
 He attended and played for Cathedral and John Connon School in Mumbai.
 He later went to England, where he studied Business management at the Nottingham Trent University.

 He is son of entrepreneur Anil Singh, who founded Procam International in 1988, a company committed to elevate and enliven the professional face of sports and players.

 Playing career

-Earlier career
+Early career

 Singh began his career with PIFA Colaba FC, a team that competes in the MDFA Elite League.
 In 2008, after impressing coaches, Singh went to London to train at Arsenal under the Tata Tea's soccer program.
 Singh soon moved to England to study at Nottingham Trent University under Gary Charles.
 Under Charles, Singh was able to secure a move to Australia to play for Manningham United.

 In 2016, Singh moved to Moldova for a training stint in top division club FC Zimbru Chișinău, that competes in the Divizia Națională.